 Re-training of Racehorses

-When a horse retires Karen then ensures that they are sound of limb and have had a well earned holiday before starting the process of seeing where a horses capabilities lay.
+When a horse retires Karen then ensures that they are sound of limb and have had a well earned holiday before starting the process of seeing where a horse's capabilities lie.
 Time and patience are then adopted to hone the horses talents, ensuring they arrive at their perfect home.

 After winning 7 races for us on the all weather he went on to come 3rd in HOYs qualifiers and qualified for Hickstead.
-In addition to winning Heathfield county retaining show horse.
+In addition to this, he also won the Retrained Racehorse to Show Horse class at the Heathfield Show.

 He has just won the Aintree 2018/19 national championships doing dressage prelim & novice as well as being in the top 10 British dressage horses in the country!